Sierra Pacific Slides Open H3 Window Line

 ABOUT SIERRA PACIFIC INDUSTRIES

 Sierra Pacific Industries is a third-generation, family-owned forest products company based in Anderson, California.
-The company owns and manages more than 1.9 million acres of timberland in California and Washington, and is the second largest lumber producer and largest manufacturer of millwork in the United States.
+The company owns and manages over 2 million acres of timberland in California and Washington, and is one of the largest lumber companies and largest manufacturer of millwork in the United States.
 Sierra Pacific Industries is committed to managing its lands in a responsible and sustainable manner to protect the environment while providing quality wood products and renewable power for consumers.
 The company’s forests are certified under the Sustainable Forestry Initiative®.
-Sierra Pacific Windows utilizes nearly 100 percent of every piece of wood brought to its 18 mills and seven biomass-fueled cogeneration power plants.
+Sierra Pacific Industries utilizes nearly 100 percent of every piece of wood brought to its 18 mills and seven biomass-fueled cogeneration power plants.